Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 -boy laughing-
 <br>
 <br>
 No... definitely not.
-The search still goes on, with The Engineer at its front, because something is still out there and the god who answered our calls is scared.
+The search goes on, with The Engineer at its front, because something is still out there and the god who answered our calls is scared.
 <br>
 <br>
 It was a new age.
 A new age indeed.